fireship-io/git-sticker/README.md

 1. `git push origin mysticker`
 1. open new pull request on Github

 Your commit must contain **only 1 file**.
 Verify that you did not change any existing code before making your PR.
+Do not commit any automatically modified yarn or package-json.lock files.

 [Follow me on Github](https://github.com/codediodeio) to keep track of new projects landing Fireship 🔥